rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Helping to Resolve Existing Issues
 ----------------------------------

 Beyond reporting issues, you can help the core team resolve existing ones by providing feedback about them.
-If you are new to Rails core development providing feedback will help you get familiar with the codebase and the processes.
+If you are new to Rails core development, providing feedback will help you get familiar with the codebase and the processes.

 If you check the [issues list](https://github.com/rails/rails/issues) in GitHub Issues, you'll find lots of issues already requiring attention.
 What can you do about these?
 Quite a bit, actually: